The QCD Adler function and the muon $g-2$ anomaly from renormalons: Effective running and the QCD Adler function at low energies

-In Fig.~\ref{Adler}, we show the Adler function in the energy range $Q=(0,2.5)$ GeV.
+With this in mind, we show in Fig.~\ref{Adler} the Adler function in the energy range $Q=(0,2.5)$ GeV using the five loop expression for the Adler function.
 We see no appreciable difference at energies $Q=(1.3,2.5)$ GeV between the expressions coming from the first two power corrections (gray lines) and the resurgent result (solid black line).
 Conversely, in the low energy range $Q=(0,1.3)$ GeV, the solid and dashed gray lines fail to describe the Adler function, while the solid black line successfully follows the behavior of the data in the whole range.
-To our knowledge, this is the first time that resurgence formalism provides a clear phenomenological result for QCD, in particular an expression for the Adler function valid at all energies.
-In Tab.~\ref{tabrersurgencefit}, we show the values for the parameters entering in the transseries for the Adler function in Eq.~\eqref{trans_adler}.
+Despite the significant uncertainties previously discussed, to our knowledge, this is the first time the resurgence formalism provides a phenomenological result for QCD, in particular, an expression for the Adler function that can be used at all energies.